SCI: A Spectrum Concentrated Implicit Neural Compression for Biomedical Data: Experiments

 \subsection{Implementation details}

 We evaluated our approach on both massive biological and medical data.
 For the former we used the mouse brain-wide microscopic data at sub-micrometer resolution (\textit{Neurons} and \textit{Vessels}), which have diverse brightness and structures among different regions.
 For the latter we used HiP-CT dataset \cite{walsh2021imaging}, providing cellular level imaging of different organisms at multiple anatomical levels.
 We used all the four human organs (\textit{Lung}, \textit{Heart}, \textit{Kidney} and \textit{Brain}) contained in the dataset.
-The access to these data are listed in supplementary note 3.

 For convenient and fair comparison, we cropped the data into the same size and used the raw data without pre-processing but simply normalizing the coordinates to $[- 1,1]^{3}$ in INR based methods.

 For our approach, the network includes 7 layers, $fr=2.2$, the hyper parameter of sinusoidal frequency $w_0=20$, and is optimized by Adamax \cite{kingma2014adam} with learning rate of 0.001.
 During partitioning, we set $M=1$ and $a_{max}=50$ by default empirically.